AriFordsham/GHCWiki/commentary.md

 Please feel free to add maaterial to this commentary: don't worry too much about accuracy, in due course someone will edit your contribution.
 Try to link to source files as much as possible by using this macro: `[[GhcFile(compiler/Makefile)]]` (the usual Trac `source:` macro doesn't work here because the GHC darcs repository isn't integrated into this Trac).
 Also try to add appropriate links to other parts of the commentary.

+**Temporary note: don't edit in the main section yet; instead send us comments.
+We are editing heavily, from sources held in emacs, and might overwrite your changes'''
+**

 ## Contents

 - [The overall organisation of GHC](commentary/organisation)